-- Hardware at the fixture level, with a sensor either in every fixture on by zone (it varies - generally more sensors means more customization and more cost).
+Hardware at the fixture level, with a sensor either in every fixture on by zone (it varies—generally more sensors mean more customization and more cost).
 Sensors are designed to detect motion, distinguish between people and other objects, and occasionally do other things like detect temperature levels or measure fixture energy consumption.
 The control for light levels sometimes exists within the fixture, either via a dimmable ballast or directly with an LED, and sometimes the control exists remotely through a wall dimmer.

-- Hardware to hub everything together.
-They tend to live in a server room or closet, and communicate to all the fixture hardware using any number of communication standards, but usually something called Zigbee (others options include radio-frequency mesh, WiFi, or Bluetooth - all with pros and cons).
+Hardware to hub everything together.
+They tend to live in a server room or closet, and communicate to all the fixture hardware using any number of communication standards, but usually something called Zigbee (others options include radio-frequency mesh, WiFi, or Bluetooth—all with pros and cons of their own).
 The hub also interfaces with the software, which is varying degrees of user-friendly, but ultimately allows the facility management team to determine their usage pattern.

 An example from Lutron:

 The complexity of these systems is the first strike against them.
-Complexity can easily lead to misuse, or more commonly underuse.
-The buyer of the lighting network is usually not the operator (think design team vs facilities team), so the probability that the system sits in default settings is very high, which eliminates the value of the adjustability of the network in the first place.
+Complexity can easily lead to misuse, or, more commonly, underuse.
+The buyer of the lighting network is usually not the operator (think design team vs. facilities team), so it’s highly likely that the system will remain on its default settings, which eliminates the value of the adjustability of the network in the first place.